Fish Bar Symposium

 Steve at the chip shop during a discussion, 2015.
 Photo: Abbas Zahedi.

-In the summer of 2010, I started a regular symposium, open to all, at the Grove Fish Bar, next to Ladbroke Grove station in West London.
-The premise was to explore ideas around philosophy, the arts and our own sense of displaced heritage.
-The shop is run by my friend Emre Kazim’s family.
-Emre and another friend Mohammed Elshimi were my main collaborators in this process.
-Subsequently, Emre went on to gain his PhD in philosophy, Mohammed was headhunted to work for the United Nations and I became an artist, with my first exhibition at the Venice Biennale.
+In the summer of 2010, Abbas Zahedi started a regular symposium, open to all, at the Grove Fish Bar, next to Ladbroke Grove station in West London.
+The premise was to explore ideas around philosophy, the arts and participants’ sense of displaced heritage.
+The shop is run by Zahedi’s friend Emre Kazim’s family.
+Emre and another friend of Zahedi’s, Mohammed Elshimi, were the main collaborators in this process.
+Subsequently, Emre went on to gain a PhD in philosophy, while Mohammed was headhunted to work for the United Nations.
+Zahedi became an artist, with the first display of his artwork being the Venice Biennale, 2017.
 The symposium lasted a number of years and spawned various offshoots in multiple locations, most notably: Rumi’s Cave.
-During this period my studio was situated in the basement of the chippie, as is featured in the BBC documentary below:
+During this period, Zahedi’s studio was situated in the basement of the chippie, as is featured in the BBC documentary below.

 Segment from the BBC documentary (Venice Biennale, Britain’s New Voices, 2017) featuring the Grove Fish Bar and Square Root London.